*(Occasionally Asked Questions)

 In 2011 my first collection of poems, Kidland, was published.

 In 2014, I published my first novel, The Wake.
-A labour of love, written in its own langauge and set during the Norman Conquest of 1066 - England’s original fracture - it somehow ended up on the longlist for the Booker Prize, which got me a lot of attention for about five minutes.
+A labour of love, written in its own langauge and set during the Norman Conquest of 1066, it ended up on the longlist for the Booker Prize, which got me a lot of attention for about five minutes.

 In 2016 my second novel, Beast was published.
 By now, I was writing a trilogy, set over 2000 years of time, of which The Wake was the first installment and this was the second.